Tuesday, 30 June 2015

 We headed for the church square and found a bar, but unfortunately for us it was being renovated, and the workmen’s assurance that it would be open tomorrow was no comfort.

-There was supposed to be a hotel on the highway, but we could see nothing of the sort, so we assumed that it had died, but actually we had marked it wrongly on our map and it was a bit further on, over the stream, and we never saw it.
+There was supposed to be a hotel on the highway, but we could see nothing of the sort, so we assumed that it had died.
+Actually we had marked it wrongly on our map and it was a bit further on, over the stream.
+We never saw it but later found out that it was functioning normally.

 We finally found a boulangerie in a back street and bought two cans of cold drink, which we took back to the front of the church where there was a shady bench.
 It was a beautiful spot between an ancient stone wall and a youthful linden tree, and the pizzas that we had bought in desperation last night slipped down very well with the drinks.